2024 Connecticut Democratic presidential primary

-The 2024 Connecticut Democratic presidential primary was held on April 2, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-74 delegates to the Democratic National Convention will be allocated to presidential candidates.
+The 2024 Connecticut Democratic presidential primary was held on April 2, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside three other contests on the day.
+60 delegates to the Democratic National Convention were allocated, with 14 additional unpledged delegates.

-President Biden won every county.
-Uncommitted, fueled by protest votes due to the Gaza war, received more than 11% of the vote.
+President Joe Biden won every county and all delegates.
+The option for uncommitted delegates, fueled by protest votes due to the Gaza war, received more than 11% of the vote.